 DraftKings Missouri promo code pre-registration: Bet $5, and get $300 in bonus bets today

-Missouri sports betting won't officially go live until Dec.
-1, but pre-registration is already open and that means you can take advantage of the new DraftKings Missouri promo code offering $300 in bonus bets after your first $5 wager.
-December will be an action-packed month for the Kansas City Chiefs, Missouri Tigers and St. Louis Blues, so sign up now and be ready to hit the ground running next month with a boosted bankroll.
+Missouri sports betting goes live on Dec.
+1 and you can already use pre-registration to sign up for the new DraftKings Missouri promo code, which awards $300 in bonus bets instantly after your first $5 wager.
+The Kansas City Chiefs, Missouri Tigers basketball and St. Louis Blues will all be in action in December, and you'll be able to bet on Day One by pre-registering now.
 Sign up for DraftKings Missouri here:

 For the full terms and conditions and how to claim the promo, read our DraftKings Missouri promo code review.